 - Avoiding medications that constrict your blood vessels, such as migraine drugs, hormone medications and some heart drugs

-Your doctor will schedule follow-up colonoscopies to monitor healing and look for complications.
+Your provider also may schedule follow-up colonoscopies to monitor healing and look for complications.

 - Remove dead tissue

 - Remove part of the colon that has narrowed because of scarring and is causing a blockage

 The likelihood of surgery may be higher if you have an underlying condition, such as heart disease, atrial fibrillation or kidney failure.

 Go to the emergency room if you have severe stomach pain that makes you so uncomfortable that you can't sit still.
 You may be referred for immediate surgery to diagnose and treat your condition.

 If your symptoms are mild and infrequent, call your health care provider for an appointment.
 After an initial evaluation, you may be referred to a doctor who specializes in digestive disorders, called a gastroenterologist, or a surgeon who specializes in blood vessel disorders, called a vascular surgeon.

 Here's some information to help you get ready for your appointment, and what to expect from your provider.

 - Be aware of any pre-appointment restrictions, such as not eating after midnight on the night before your appointment.